-A Research Fellow at the Harvard T.H.
+A Research Associate at the Harvard T.H.
 Chan School of Public Health.
 Part of the Social & Behavioral Sciences Department, Cardiovascular Epidemiology Program, and the new Lee Kum Sheung Center for Health and Happiness.

 Recognized as one of Forbe’s 30 Under 30 in Healthcare (Top 30 Innovators Under the Age of 30) and also one of the Top 30 Thinkers Under the Age of 30 by Pacific Standard.
 Recipient of the Horace H. Rackham Predoctoral Fellowship (fellowship for the top dissertation ideas at the University of Michigan - across all Departments) and the Telluride Association Fellowship (a 5-year University-wide room and board fellowship recognized by faculty and the school newspaper as the "genius house").
 Recipient of several organizational awards for leadership, teamwork, and community service/volunteering.

 Recent work featured in: New York Times, Los Angeles Times, The Atlantic, CBS News (Television Interview), BBC News (Radio Interview), ABC News, NBC News, USA Today, WebMD, NIH, AARP, UK National Health Service, Boston Globe, Harvard Heart Letter, New York Magazine, NPR (Radio Interview), Time Magazine, Washington Post.